ggurung1/EGalaxy_Analytics/README.md

 > </table>
 >

 **Fig. 6a** shows that the United states alone contribute **57%** of the  total revenue significantly outperforming all other countries.
-Notably, the second largest market GB generates **6** times less revenue than the US.
-Pareto Analysis (Fig. 6b) shows that **top 14 countries contribute **89%** of the total revenue indicating strong geographic concentration.
-Japan ranks among the top revenue contributors and stands out with the **highest AOV (~$390)** suggesting strong purchasing power, high value customers, and high value market.
-Revenue is heavily concentrated in a small number of countries with US dominating volume and Japan representing a high value opportunity.
+Notably, the second largest market GB generates **6** times less revenue than the US. **Fig. 6b** shows Pareto Analysis of Revenue contribution for countries with revenue greater than $10K.
+Pareto Analysis shows **top 14 countries contribute 89%** of the total revenue indicating strong geographic concentration.
+Japan ranks among the top revenue contributors and stands out with the **highest AOV (~$390)** suggesting strong purchasing power and high value customers.
+Overall, revenue is heavily concentrated in a small number of countries with US dominating volume and Japan representing a high value opportunity.

 </details>